crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

     F2->>R: Done
 </div>

-Under fiber isolation (`config.active_support.isolation_level = :fiber`), Active Record tracks connection ownership per fiber.
-The connection gets a real `Monitor` lock.
+Under fiber isolation (`config.active_support.isolation_level = :fiber`), Active Support's execution state is fiber-scoped, so Active Record's lease is associated with the current fiber instead of the surrounding thread.
+The connection still gets a real `Monitor` lock.
 No other fiber can touch it during a transaction.

 Safe.
 No interleaving.
 Fiber B just waits.